skysafe/gr-sigmf/README.md

 Data correctness issues will be prioritized over reliability issues, which will in turn be prioritized over new feature development.

+## Spec Version

+Note that `gr-sigmf` does not yet target version 1.0 of the SigMF specification.
+Once a SigMF 1.0 spec is finalized, this OOT module will be updated soon after.

 ## Quick Start

 Dependencies required: